-'''

-integer(acc_handle_kind) function acc_get_cuda_stream ( async )
+There is one supported call format in NVIDIA Fortran: integer(acc_handle_kind) function acc_get_cuda_stream (async)

-'''

 where async is a user-defined or pre-defined async value.

 3.4.11. acc_set_cuda_stream

 The acc_set_cuda_stream subroutine sets the CUDA stream value for an OpenACC async queue on the current device.
 The input arguments are an async number and a stream.
 This call is only supported on NVIDIA platforms.